funvill/funvill.github.io/_posts/2011-06-02-netburner-http-weird-errors-daily-wtf.md

 ---
-title: Netburner http weird errors - Daily WTF
+title: "Netburner http weird errors - Daily WTF"
 date: 2011-06-02 11:33:00
+categories:
+- Development
-categories: Development Rants
+- Rants
+slug: netburner-http-weird-errors-daily-wtf

 ---

 <strong>Daily WTF</strong>

 <a href="/public/uploads/2011/06/netburner-logo.gif"><img class="alignright size-full wp-image-1505" title="netburner-logo" src="/public/uploads/2011/06/netburner-logo.gif" alt="" width="200" height="93" /></a>I got these weird errors while attempting to compile a Netburner project with NbEclipse.
 The project included the HTTP driver as well as some custom generated pages.
 After bashing my head against the wall for an hour I figure out what caused these errors.
 Because the HTTP driver has been loaded you are required to have a file in the <em>/http/index.html</em> folder to get NbEclipse to compile.